Heroku Ruby Support

 , which optimizes the runtime for short processes like those executed by Bundler and Rake.

-Ruby versions
+Ruby Versions

 Heroku makes a number of different Ruby implementations available.
 You can configure your app to select a particular runtime.

-Default Ruby version for New Apps
+Default Ruby Version for New Apps

 If your Gemfile

-does not contain a ruby
+doesn’t contain a ruby

-entry, you will get MRI 3.1.4
+entry, you get MRI 3.1.6

 .